-One of the biggest challenges to mental health or addiction recovery is amending relationships.
+One of the biggest challenges to mental health or addiction recovery is amending relationships with codependent behaviors.

 As author Melody Beattie wrote in her book, Codependency No More, “codependency involves the effects people have on us and how we, in turn, try to affect them.”
 Codependency is an experience in a relationship where one or both people believe that they need the other to survive (just like a person might believe that they need alcohol or drugs to survive).
 This loss of power contributes to powerlessness and an unhealthy dependence upon a person in a relationship.
 Thus a co-dependency develops.

 To the extent that powerlessness is woven into the fabric of your daily functioning, it can lead to patterns of caretaking, low self-worth, controlling, denial, poor communication, weak boundaries, anger, and lack of trust in an intimate relationship.
 The belief in being powerless in your life leads to a dysfunctional relying on others for things that you can and should do on your own.
 To heal this, you might ask yourself questions about whether powerlessness is playing a role in the way you relate to your partner.
 You might also see if you can recognize any of the patterns just mentioned in your own life.